• Skip to primary navigation

 Plastic scrub sponge

-I’ve switched to these plant-based scour pads for cleaning dishes and surfaces.
-It lasts long, natural, cleans well, and helps the environment!
+I’ve switched to these plant-based scour pads for cleaning dishes and surfaces They last a long time, are natural, clean well, and help the environment!

 We canceled our cable a few years ago and we’ve not looked back.
 It saves us at least $800 a year!